-Desktop icons are the shortcut to the apps that you use on a daily basis on your Windows 10 PC/laptop.
+Desktop icons are the shortcut to the apps that you use on a daily basis on your Windows 10 and Windows 11 PC/laptop.
 For instance, you may be using the Word file, Edge/Chrome browser, My PC, etc. regularly and having the shortcut icons on your desktop makes life easier for you.

 The best part is, you can move the desktop icons and arrange them as per your convenience.
 However, there are times when the icons may stop moving, causing difficulty in arranging them as per your requirement.
 For instance, you are trying to drag the icon to another location and it simply doesn’t budge.
 Isn’t that frustrating?
 So, how do you fix that issue?
 Here’s how you can fix it easily.

 #1 – How to Fix the Desktop Icons Not Moving Issue in Windows 10 / 11